apache/trafficserver/doc/developer-guide/cache-architecture/architecture.en.rst

    The offset for the start of the content, after the stripe metadata.

 length
-   Total number of bytes in the stripe. :cpp:member:`Stripe::len`.
+   Total number of bytes in the stripe. :cpp:member:`StripeSM::len`.

 data length
    Total number of blocks in the stripe available for content storage.
-   :cpp:member:`Stripe::data_blocks`.
+   :cpp:member:`StripeSM::data_blocks`.

 .. note::